Hoka One One Sky Arkali

 - If you’re looking for a streamlined and svelte hiker with few bells and whistles, this isn’t it.

 The Hoka One One Sky Arkali is a bit of a standout in the hiking footwear market with its combination of approach shoe-like lacing, trail runner midsole, and over-the-ankle height.
-For those looking to stay under 2 pounds, Salomon’s X Ultra 3 Mid GTX is a top hiking boot competitor.
-At 1 pound 15.7 ounces per pair, the X Ultra 3 Mid GTX weighs about the same, comes in significantly cheaper at $165 (the Arkali is $200), and offers impressive comfort and an accommodating fit (especially with the wide-fit option)—two areas of concern we had with the Hoka.
-However, we found the Sky Arkali’s Vibram MegaGrip outsole is slightly stickier than the Salomon’s Contagrip, and the Hoka’s to-the-toe lacing and Velcro heel strap add stability when the trail turns technical.
-For strictly hiking duty, we prefer the cheaper X Ultra 3; for those who plan to venture off-trail, the Sky Arkali is slightly more capable.
+For those looking to stay under 2 pounds, Salomon’s X Ultra 4 Mid GTX is a top hiking boot competitor.
+At 1 pound 14 ounces per pair, the X Ultra 4 Mid weighs about the same, comes in significantly cheaper at $165 (the Arkali is $200), and offers impressive comfort and an accommodating fit—two areas of concern we had with the Hoka.
+However, we found the Sky Arkali’s Vibram Megagrip outsole is slightly stickier than the Salomon’s Contagrip, and the Hoka’s to-the-toe lacing and Velcro heel strap add stability when the trail turns technical.
+Finally, the Salomon is only available in a waterproof version, which detracts from overall breathability but may be an upside for some.
+In the end, the X Ultra 4 is our top-rated design this year for its very well-balanced build, but the Sky Arkalki is slightly more capable if you plan to venture off trail.

 Those looking for a more traditional hiking option might like Merrell’s popular Moab 2 Ventilator Mid.
 The Merrell features a supportive footbed, good arch support, and a well-cushioned collar and tongue—all areas where the Hoka Sky Arkali fell short.
 At 2 pounds 2 ounces, the Moab 2 Ventilator is 3.5 ounces heavier than the Sky Arkali but costs a whopping $90 less.
 Another selling point is looks: if the basketball shoe-like design of the Arkali isn’t your cup of tea, then the traditional Merrell boot might be a better fit.
 Similar to the X Ultra 3 above, the Moab 2 Ventilator is lacking in support for scrambling on rocky and rough trails, giving the Sky Arkali the edge here.
 However, for all non-technical hiking, we prefer the cheaper Merrell.

-Hoka One One’s new hiking lineup also includes the Sky Toa, which is aimed more at day hiking than technical trekking and backpacking.
-With this use in mind, the Sky Toa features a soft and cushy midsole that’s reminiscent of the brand’s trail-running models, utilizes a waterproof eVent bootie to seal out moisture, and is notably flexible and plush (for more, see our in-depth Sky Toa review here).
+Hoka One One’s hiking lineup also includes the Sky Toa, which is aimed more at day hiking than technical trekking and backpacking.
+With this use in mind, the Sky Toa features a soft and cushy midsole that’s reminiscent of the brand’s trail running models, utilizes a waterproof Gore-Tex bootie to seal out moisture, and is notably flexible and plush (for more, see our in-depth Sky Toa review here).
 In practice, we found that the Sky Toa required zero break-in time and was comfortable right out of the box—a major departure from our experience with the stiff and unforgiving Sky Arkali.
-The two shoes are nearly identical in weight, so a final decision should come down to expected terrain.
+The two shoes are nearly identical in weight, so a final decision should come down to expected terrain and weather conditions.
 If you need a shoe that can withstand technical sections of trail, we recommend going with the $30-pricier Sky Arkali.

-A final lightweight hiker that impressed us this season was Vasque’s Breeze LT Mid GTX, which we took on a tough 35-mile backpacking trip into the Grand Canyon.
-Despite the addition of a waterproof Gore-Tex membrane, the Vasque (1 pound 11 ounces) undercuts the Hoka (1 pound 14.5 ounces) by a considerable 3.5 ounces while providing much more arch support and out-of-the-box comfort.
+A final lightweight hiker to consider is Vasque’s Breeze LT Mid GTX, which we took on a tough 35-mile backpacking trip into the Grand Canyon.
+Despite the addition of a waterproof Gore-Tex membrane, the Vasque (1 lb.
+11 oz.) undercuts the Hoka by a considerable 3.5 ounces while providing much more arch support and out-of-the-box comfort.
 That said, we did experience premature durability issues with the Vasque, including delamination along the boot’s instep after only 15 miles on the trail.
 In addition, while the Breeze offers a decently nimble and stable ride, it doesn’t quite match the Sky Arkali’s performance on especially technical and off-camber terrain.
-In the end, it’s important to consider where you’re headed and how much time you expect to spend on challenging ground.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!